Weekend getaway in Havana

 Currency Exchange

-Regarding currency exchange, you could do it in the airport, they have a couple kiosks open to the public, but as per my political believes, I did it with our taxi driver instead and avoid giving my money to the government (is also cheaper this way)
+Regarding currency exchange, you could do it at the airport, they have a couple kiosks open to the public, but as per my political believes, I did it with our taxi driver instead and avoid giving my money to the government (is also cheaper this way)

-The currency rate is $100=90 CUC
+The currency rate is $100=100 CUC as of 2023

 Transportation